GEOG 882: Geographic Foundations of Geospatial Intelligence

 This syllabus is divided into several sections.
 You can jump directly to a specific section of the syllabus by clicking on one of the links below.
-That said, it is essential that you read the entire document as well as material covered in Lesson 00, Orientation.
-Together these serve the role of our course "contract."
+That said, it is essential that you read the entire document as well as the material covered in Lesson 00, Orientation.
+Together, these serve the role of our course "contract."

 GEOG 882: Geographic Foundations of Geospatial Intelligence.
 Orientation to the geographic foundations of geospatial intelligence and its applications in national security and disaster management.

 Prerequisites: Admission to the Certificate Program in Geospatial Intelligence or the Master of Professional Studies in Homeland Security

 GEOG 882 is a required first course in the Certificate Program in Geospatial Intelligence and the Geospatial Intelligence Option in the Master of Professional Studies in Homeland Security.
 The program is designed specifically for current and aspiring geospatial intelligence professionals who are able to study only part-time and at a distance, and is offered exclusively through the World Campus.

 Geospatial intelligence (GEOINT) leverages geographic information science and technology (including cartography, geographic information systems, remote sensing, and global positioning systems) with intelligence tradecraft to develop intelligence products that support national security, disaster response, and international relief efforts.